-ENACTUS is an international non-profit organization dedicated to inspiring students to improve the world through entrepreneurial action.
+ENACTUS (FORMERLY KNOWN AS SIFE FOUNDATION GTE) is an international non-profit organization dedicated to inspiring students to improve the world through entrepreneurial action.
 It provides a platform for teams of outstanding university students and create community development projects that put people's own ingenuity and talents at the center of improving their livelihoods.
+Guided by educators and supported by business leaders.

-In July 2018, AXA Mansard supported the foundation with a sum of Five Hundred Thousand Naira (#500,000) in order to drive creativity and reward results of outstanding students who participated in the competition.
+In July 2018, AXA Mansard supported the foundation with a sum of Five Hundred Thousand Naira (N500,000) in order to drive creativity and reward results of outstanding students who participated in the competition.